lrstanley/lrstanley/README.md

 much appreciated!

 * Take a look at my **website** [https://liam.sh](https://liam.sh).
 I have a handful of blog posts & other random stuff.
 * Want to chat with me?
-I run a Discord server called [Bytecord](https://liam.sh/chat) (I used to run an IRC server called ByteIRC, however I'm less and less on IRC these days unfortunately).
-We talk about programming, technology, 3d printers, games, etc. [Come check it out!](https://liam.sh/chat)
+I run a Discord server called [Bytecord](https://liam.sh/chat) (previously an IRC server).
+We talk about programming, technology, 3d printers, games, etc. [Chat with us!](https://liam.sh/chat)
-* **Questions or comments?** email me at [me@liamstanley.io](mailto:me@liamstanley.io).

 ----------------------------------------------------------------
 ### A note on archived repositories